Shop Official Apparel

 Apache Star Breaks World Speed Record – Key West to Havana – August 1, 2015

-History was made by the crew of the Apache Star on Saturday, August 1 when the most famous offshore Deep-V race boat in US history crossed the 110 mile stretch between Key West, Florida USA and Havana, Cuba in world record time of 1 hour and 30 minutes.
+History was made by the crew of the Apache Star on Saturday, August 1 when the most famous offshore Deep-V race boat in US history crossed the 110 mile stretch between Key West, Florida USA and Havana, Cuba in world record time of 90 minutes.
 It is now the fastest crossing between Key West and Havana recorded in history.

 The Apache Star – a two-time World Champion, Kevlar and carbon fiber Deep-V race boat Apache 50 – shattered the previously established speed record with Apache Powerboats owner and offshore performance legend Mark McManus operating the throttles, and owner/entrepreneur Roger Kluh driving, Engineer John Pompi at the gauges, and navigator Damien Sauvage.

 The crossing became the first time since 1963 that an American pleasure boat with an American crew has been authorized by the US government to visit Cuba.

 ‘…I operated the boat as aggressively as I could within safe limits, to try to take care the wellbeing of my crew.” – Mark McManus

 The Crew of the Apache Star departed towards Havana Cuba at 10:15am EST from the Stock Island Marina Village in Key West.
 They experienced rougher than expected seas of 8-10 feet, 60 miles into the trip.

 The Crew arrived at the Port of Havana 1 hour and 30 minutes later, breaking all previously established records by almost 5 hours.

 “ When we arrived at the dock, people were singing and chanting…” – Mark McManus

 “The people of Cuba are a warm and happy group of people…”